ministryofjustice/opg-incident-response/README.md

 You will need to configure a Slack app following the instructions below, and can then start the application with `docker-compose up -d`.

-Note if you are using ngrok, they have now introduced auth tokens so you'll need to add one to the `ngrok.yml` in the ngrok container
+Note if you are using ngrok, they have now introduced auth tokens.
+You can add an NGROK_AUTHTOKEN to your local .env file and it will be passed down to the container so you don't risk commiting it.

 ## Versions and Releases